Nikhilgshetty082/integrated-bus-time-table-system/README.md

 - **Confluence**: Project planning, requirement documentation, SDLC reporting
 - **GitHub**: Version control and collaboration

+## Jira Integration
+All tasks, milestones, and issues are created and managed using Jira.
+Task status is tracked using To Do, In Progress, and Done columns.

+## Documentation
+Project planning, SDLC phases, effort estimation, and progress reports are created and maintained using Confluence.

 ## Project Description
 The Integrated Bus Time Table System allows users to view bus schedules and timings in a simple and organized manner.